-Please refer to the Rockdale LEP and State Environmental Planning Policy (Exempt and Complying Development) 2008 for the types of development identified as Exempt and Comply Development and the notification requirement.
+Please refer to State Environmental Planning Policy (Exempt and Complying Development) 2008 for the types of development identified as Exempt and Comply Development and the notification requirement.

 Generally, there is no opportunity for the public to make a submission in relation to Exempt and Complying Development.